Royal German Cavalry Regiment: Disbandment

 In 1791 the bulk of the regiments of the French Army lost their historic titles and were renamed under a system of numbering.
 The Royal-Allemand became the "15e régiment de cavalerie" (15th Cavalry Regiment).

-After the overthrow of Louis XVI in August 1792, part of the regiment, led by its officers, defected and took service with the army of royalist emigres being raised by the Prince de Condé at Coblenz.
+After the overthrow of Louis XVI in August 1792, part of the regiment, led by its officers, defected and took service with the army of royalist emigres being raised by the Prince of Condé at Coblenz.
 The remnants of the Royal-Allemand fought in the Battle of Aldenhoven beside the Austrian Army, before finally being disbanded.

 Notable members of the regiment

 General Jabłonowski served as a lieutenant in the regiment before losing his commission after failing to return from leave.